-You have to pay stamp duty within 14 days, if you don’t pay the stamp duty tax in 14 days you might get charged a fine or interest.
+You have to pay stamp duty within 14 days of completion, if you don’t pay the stamp duty tax in 14 days you might get charged a fine or interest.

 How much is stamp duty for second homes?

-In England and Northern Ireland, from April 2016, the additional stamp duty came into existence.
-If you’re purchasing a second home or other property, then you’ll have to give an extra 3% in the stamp duty charges.
+In England, from April 2016, an additional stamp duty came into existence for additional properties (ie if you already own a property and are purchasing another).
+If you’re purchasing a second home or other property, then you’ll have to pay an extra 3% in the stamp duty charges.
 These additional charges are applied to the properties purchased for £40,000 or more.

 How to avoid stamp duty on a second home?

-You can avoid 3% stamp duty tax charges on a second home while:
+You do not have to pay stamp duty tax charges on a second home while: